MATILDA European Master in Women’s and Gender History

 When to apply?

-The 1 February 2018 deadline applies to candidates with language test scores who wish to be considered with highest priority for tuition waivers and fellowship awards.
+The 31 January 2019 deadline applies to candidates with language test scores who wish to be considered for tuition waivers and fellowship awards.

-Applications received after 1 February 2018 will be considered for admission, but will be on a wait-list for financial aid and thus have a low probability of receiving any tuition waivers or fellowships.
-Admission offers will be contingent on the possibility for obtaining a study visa by the start of the academic year 2018-2019.
+Applications received from 1 February 2019 will be considered for admission as self-financing applications.
+Admission offers will be contingent on the possibility for obtaining a study visa by the start of the academic year 2019-2020.

 Tuition fees and financial aid CEU accepts applications from MATILDA candidates for CEU financial aid, including fellowship packages and tuition waivers on the basis of academic merit.
 In addition, CEU accepts fee-paying students for the MATILDA Program.
 Student mobility within MATILDA (summer intensive program, semester abroad) will be financially supported by the EU Erasmus program.
 (Anyone enrolled in a 2-year MA or a PhD study program at CEU is eligible for Erasmus Mobility funding.
 However, EU-students returning from Hungary to their home country for the study abroad period receive low priority in the Erasmus mobility funding scheme.)